James T. Civilla, Board Chair

 Bainbridge Island resident David A. Veterane has served on Harrison’s board of directors since 2003.
 He is a retired founding partner of Rainier Investment Management and the Bainbridge Community Foundation board.
 He is a board member on the newly established Kossoye Project that promotes family gardens and simple community health initiatives in Ethiopia.

-Glen Carlson, MD, Chief of Staff
+Ronald Wayne, MD, Chief of Staff

 Fred Barrett of Allyn joined the board in May 2011.
 For 30 years, Fred has successfully developed market-driven software products and services for both start-up and established companies.
 Fred founded Allyn Technology Group, Inc., a company that's leading innovation in supply chain visibility and energy smart grid technologies for business and residential electric customers.
 He is an active Rotarian and serves as board president for both the Pacific Northwest Salmon Center and the North Mason Education Foundation.

 Roy Brooks, chairman of the FHS Board, is an Olympic College graduate, and former chairman and CEO of Mountain Bank Holding Company and Westmark Electronics.
 Roy is also an active director of Emerald Home Furnishings and Washington Aviation Association.

 Edward P. Dolle, RN, has more than 30 years of healthcare experience, which has included services in the U.S. Navy, Marine Corps, and in long-term care.
 He is currently district education and training director for Extendicare Health Services, Inc. He has served as a volunteer and board member for The American Red Cross, Kitsap County Department of Emergency Management, and Washington State Nurses Association.